Skip to main content

 • +Instant cloud share link

-• +Webcam bubble built in
+• +Webcam bubble is built in

 Cons

-• 5-min limit on free tier
+• 5-minute cap on free recordings

-• Requires internet and cloud upload
+• Requires internet for upload and sharing

-• Ongoing subscription for full features
+• $12.50/user/month for full features

-• No offline use or local storage
+• No offline use or local-first storage

 For a deeper comparison, see our Loom alternatives guide.

-5. Method 4: ScreenBuddy ($9.99 One-Time)
+5. ScreenBuddy ($29.99 One-Time)

 How ScreenBuddy Handles Webcam Recording